bailey27/cppcryptfs/README.md

 Use
 -------

-cppcryptfs needs to run as administrator.
-It needs this to acquire the SE_SECURITY_NAME privilege in Windows for it to work.

-cppcryptfs.exe requests administrator privileges automatically which pops up the UAC dialog.

-Admin privilege is specified in the manifest.
-A consequence of this is that in order to debug or even run it from Visual Studio, you need to run Visual Studio as administrator.
+Most of the testing up to this point has been done while running cppcryptfs as administrator.
+It is currently being tested while not running as administrator.

+For now, it is probably better to run cppcrypfs as administrator.

+Until recently, it was thought that the SE_SECURITY_NAME privilege was needed for cppcryptfs to work properly.
+The program needs to be running as administrator in order to acquire this privilege.

+cppcryptfs doesn't require administrator to run, but it will warn you that you should be running it as administrator, and it will let you know in the window title that it doesn't have SE_SECURITY_NAME and therefore doesn't have full access for getting or setting the security attributes of the files in the enrypted filesystem.

 To make a new encrypted virtual fileystem, first click the "Create" tab.